Tai Po Market: Veggies and Rebellion

 Man Tsam-chuen came from Tai Hang, a cluster of villages that included two walled villages, Fu Sha Wai and Chung Sum Wai, an ancestral hall and two adjoined temples.
 One dedicated to Tin Hau which was built in 1727 with a second dedicated to Man Tai which was added in 1884.

 Tai Hang itself was founded towards the end of the thirteenth century by Man Tin-cheung (Wen Tianxiang, 1236-1283), a poet and politician who had fled Kublai Kahn’s armies to found the New Territories branch of the Man clan.

 It is a little off the beaten path.
 To get there take a green minibus number 25A which can be found on Wai Yan Street close to the market.
 Alight at the Tai Hang Rural Committee building.
 After getting off the bus keep the building on your right, to the left you will see the walls of Fu Sha Wai.
 Follow the narrow lane that leads straight ahead and turn right at the end.
 After a few metres you will see the arch at the entrance to the ancestral hall.

 Man Tsam-chuen was also a key figure in the early part of the rebellion.
 The Six-Day War by Patrick Hase is the only authoritative work on the conflict.
-Hase suggests that it was most likely Man Tsam-chuen that ordered the burning of the matsheds and that it was fighters trained at Tai Hang that launched the attack on the April 15.
+Hase suggests that it was most likely Man Tsam-chuen who ordered the burning of the matsheds and that it was fighters trained at Tai Hang who launched the attack on April 15th.